I love to write about literature, film, history, travel, cookery, and to share my scrapbooking ideas.

 It's great for getting the family to eat more fruit.
 There's something about pre-sliced apples that they just can't resist.
 I also use it to make desserts and have shared a recipe for a very quick and easy apple pastry below.

-How Does The Apple Corer - Peeler - Slicer Work?
+How Does the Apple Corer, Peeler and Slicer Work?

 It really could not be simpler.
-The product had to be assembled when I took it out of the box, but there were clear instructions and diagrams to follow - really, all that was involved was attaching the handle!
+The corer/peeler/slicer had to be assembled when I took it out of the box, but there were clear instructions and diagrams to follow—really, all that was involved was attaching the handle!

 - 3 large apples

 - 1 sheet puff pastry, ready made to save time

 - 1 teaspoon cinnamon, cut into little cubes

 - 1 tablespoon butter, cut into little cubes